zyang-ur/SAT/README.md

 You can dowload the Nr3D and Sr3D/Sr3D+ from [Referit3D](https://github.com/referit3d/referit3d#our-linguistic-data)

 ### SAT Processed 2D Features
 You can download the processed 2D object image features from [here](https://drive.google.com/file/d/1X_a9jWWNNkBGs49A3j4OKW4iz-gytnJA/view?usp=sharing).
 The cached feature should be placed under the ``referit3d/data`` folder, or match the cache path in the [dataloader](https://github.com/zyang-ur/SAT/blob/main/referit3d/in_out/pt_datasets/listening_dataset.py#L142).
+The feature extraction code will be cleaned and released ASAP, feel free to contact me if you need that before the official release.

 ## Training
 Please reference the following example command on Nr3D.
 Feel free to change to parameters.
 Please reference [arguments](referit3d/in_out/arguments.py) for valid options.